Home/Fish/Bluefin Tuna Loin

 Instructions

 1. 1.
-Grill the tuna loin for 3-4 minutes on each side, then slice into strips.
+Grill the tuna loins for 3-4 minutes on each side until cooked through.

 2. 2.
-In a bowl, combine mango, red onion, jalapeño, lime juice, and salt to make the salsa.
+In a bowl, combine mango, red onion, jalapeño, lime juice, and mix well to create the salsa.

 Bluefin Tuna Loin Salad with Citrus Vinaigrette

-A refreshing salad featuring seared Bluefin tuna loin over mixed greens, drizzled with a zesty citrus vinaigrette.
+A light and refreshing salad featuring seared Bluefin tuna loin, mixed greens, and a zesty citrus vinaigrette.

 Ingredients